GoogleCloudPlatform/elasticsearch-docker/5/README.md

 docker exec -it some-elasticsearch bash
 ```

-To get data into elasticsearch we use the `curl` command.
-We must install curl as it's not installed by default.
+The following examples use `curl`.
+First we need to install it as it is not installed by default.
 ```
 apt-get update && apt-get install -y curl
 ```

-Now we have curl installed, we can get test data into elasticsearch using a HTTP PUT request.
-This will populate elasticsearch with test data.
+We can get test data into Elasticsearch using a HTTP PUT request.
+This will populate Elasticsearch with test data.
 ```
 curl -XPUT http://localhost:9200/estest/test/1 -d \
 '{